 Superior mesenteric artery syndrome

-Superior mesenteric artery (SMA) syndrome, also known as Wilkie syndrome, is a rare acquired vascular compression disorder in which acute angulation of superior mesenteric artery (SMA) results in compression of the third part of the duodenum leading to obstruction.
+Superior mesenteric artery (SMA) syndrome, also known as Wilkie syndrome, cast syndrome or aortomesenteric duodenal compression syndrome, is a rare acquired vascular compression disorder in which acute angulation of the superior mesenteric artery (SMA) results in compression of the third part of the duodenum, leading to obstruction.

-It should not be confused with nutcracker syndrome (which can be an association), also a superior mesenteric artery compression disorder, where the SMA compresses the left renal vein, although some authors use the terms interchangeably.
+SMA syndrome should not be confused with nutcracker syndrome (which can be an association), also a superior mesenteric artery compression disorder, where the SMA compresses the left renal vein, although some authors ref use the terms interchangeably.

-It is an uncommon but well-recognised clinical entity.
+It is an uncommon but a well-recognized clinical entity.
 About 400 cases have been described in the English literature.
-Is seen more commonly in females than in males, and usually occurs in older children and adolescents.
+It is seen more commonly in females than in males and usually occurs in older children and adolescents.

 Patients with SMA syndrome may present acutely, with chronic insidious symptomatology, or with an acute exacerbation of chronic symptoms: